HeatherHillers/qfield_vegetation_monitoring/README.md

 6. demo6_mapclick: This plugin adds the critical ability to click on the map and open the plugin with the nearest object's plot id selected in the search bar.
 Custom Form, voila!

+## What's wrong with demo6_mapclick

+In the desktop qfield on Ubuntu, when I open the plugin, the attribute drawer does not appear.
+On ios, however, both the plugin and the attribute form are appearing.
+You can click on the plugin component and the attribute form will disappear, but it is not ideal.
+I haven't figured out how to fix that yet.

 ## Running the demonstration

 1. clone the repository.